Updated July 21, 2022. Originally published June 16, 2021.

 The Modern Network Perimeter is Full of Holes

-Perimeter-based security solutions were sufficient for their time, when businesses mostly required local network operations and employee connectivity to networks only took place in the office.
+Perimeter-based security solutions were sufficient for their time, when businesses mostly required local network operations and employee connectivity to networks took place exclusively in the office.
 However, digital transformation and societal changes revolutionized network architecture and dissolved the perimeter.
 These changes include:

 1. Cloud Computing Adoption